SamuelXi/Postgrad_Dissertation/README.md

 All the results are saved in the path: ./fitting_results folder/HDDM

 ## Other figures
-Other figures in the folder are for dissertation writing
+Figure folder is for dissertation demonstration